 It is more likely that people with binge eating disorders disclose their problems to their close family and friends instead of professionals.
 Unfortunately, a lot of family members and friends don’t understand the condition completely and may not know how to react.
 The success rate of treating the condition increases exponentially when the person has a solid support system that will understand and provide the necessary motivation towards changing his or her habits.

-Good thing is that there are support groups that are focused on individuals with binge eating disorder.
+Good thing is that there are support groups that are focused to help individuals with binge eating disorder treatment.
 These groups are facilitated by experts who can explain what the condition is.
 It can also be a great way in order to explain to family and friends what binge eating disorder is and how they can play a role in order to increase the chances of minimizing binge eating episodes.
-And because the therapy is done in a group setting, the person suffering from the condition is not shy to disclose his or her feelings and the challenges that are associated with the episodes.
+And because the binge eating disorder therapy is done in a group setting, the person suffering from the condition is not shy to disclose his or her feelings and the challenges that are associated with the episodes.
 This provides another person a sense of community in order to find the will to stop binge eating habits, especially during stressful situations.

-It is also possible to take medications in order to address the problem.
-Lisdexamfetamine has been approved by the FDA in treating binge eating disorder.
+It is also possible to take binge eating disorder medication in order to address the problem.
+Lisdexamfetamine has been approved by the FDA for binge eating disorder treatment.
 This is usually a drug that addresses ADHD.
 It has been discovered that it can help reduce the episodes of eating disorder but could also come with different side effects.
 Among side effects include heart attack, stroke, and even psychiatric disturbances.